Student Accessibility Services

 - In order to access accommodations, students must disclose their disability and/or medical condition to Student Accessibility Services (SAS) and state their requested accommodations.

-The objective of Student Accessibility Services (SAS) is to provide services and support that ensures an equal educational opportunity for students at the University.
+The objective of Student Accessibility Services (SAS) is to provide services and support that ensure an equal educational opportunity for students at the University.
 Our services aim to include not only the appropriate accommodations, but also the use of assistive technology and supportive outreach that is essential for students’ educational success.
 We provide several types of hardware and software that can assist students with visual impairments, hearing impairments, as well as learning and physical disabilities.
-This hardware and software is available to all UB students with a qualifying disability who are entitled to academic accommodations.
+This hardware and software is available to UB students who need it because of their disability.